YosiSF/EinsteinDB/README.md

 The practical beneﬁt of einstein_db is that it creates a fast inference interlocking_directorate with GPT3 , it then generates a bootstrap SQL design of data structures which engages with OpenAI: An AllegroCL meta-language.
 For example, we can near instantly predict how a speciﬁc de­sign change in the underlying storage of a data system would aﬀect performance, or reversely what would be the optimal data structure (from a given set of designs) given workload characteristics and memory budget.
 In turn, these prop­erties allow us to envision new class self-designing soliton_id-causet_locale stores with substantially improved ability to adapt to workload and hardware changes by transitioning between drastically different data structure designs on demand.

-einstein_db and FoundationDB are both excellent choices for data storage, but which one is right for you?
+einstein_db and foundation_db are both excellent choices for data storage, but which one is right for you?
 Let's take a look at some of the soliton_id differences.

 einstein_db is a database that uses an ontology to describe data.
 This makes it possible to easily understand and query the data, \
 even if it is spread across multiple tables.\